Knoxville, Georgia: Geography

 According to the U.S. Census Bureau, the Knoxville CDP has an area of 0.83 sqkm, all land.

 Demographics

-2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.
+Knoxville appeared in the 1890 U.S. Census as a village.
+It appeared in the 1900 U.S. Census and the 1910 U.S. census but was delisted in the 1920 U.S. census.
+It was listed as a census designated place in the 2010 U.S. census.

 Notable people

 Knoxville is the birthplace of John Pemberton, the inventor of Coca-Cola, although he moved to Columbus, Georgia, while a child.
 Knoxville was also home to Joanna Troutman, a young girl who sewed a single star on a white banner to give to a battalion of Georgia troops headed west to assist Texas citizens in their fight for independence.